Scott Oki: Early life

 Oki was a third generation Japanese-American raised by a family that some sources described as very traditional in outlook.
 Oki's father was a postal worker while his mother worked as a secretary and the family often struggled financially so they had to work tying fish flies to gain additional income.

-Oki graduated from Seattle's Franklin High School.
+Oki was in the Boy Scouts of America and earned Eagle Scout.
+He graduated from Seattle's Franklin High School.
 He then attended the University of Washington but left after 18 months to join the U.S. Air Force.
-While in the service he took courses at the University of Colorado at Colorado Springs.
-After he left the service in 1974, he went on to receive a BA in accounting and information systems and earned an MBA the following year.
+While in the service he took courses at the University of Colorado Colorado Springs.
+After he left the service in 1974, he went on to receive a Bachelor of Arts in accounting and information systems and earned an Master of Business Administration the following year.
 After holding several computer-related jobs (including a stint at Hewlett-Packard), Oki went to work for Microsoft in 1982.
 During this time, the company only had 200 employees.